processing-js/processing-js/README.md

 # Versioning

-Processing.js adheres to [semver](http://semver.org) style versioning, with the current version being 1.6.0 (released July 9th, 2016)
+Processing.js adheres to [semver](http://semver.org) style versioning.

 #  This project is currently in need of developers